mainmatter/playbook/src/development-process/README.md

-Although issues should be well-understood and well-prepared before they are even planned for a particular [iteration](#iterations), for more complex issues it is often beneficial to break them down into into smaller, more concrete steps (which is often a great thing to do in a [pairing session](#pairing)) before starting implementation.
+Although issues should be well-understood and well-prepared before they are even planned for a particular [iteration](#iterations), for more complex issues it is often beneficial to break them down into smaller, more concrete steps (which is often a great thing to do in a [pairing session](#pairing)) before starting implementation.